ethyca/fides/README.md

 ## :bulb: Concepts

-Fides has two fundamental parts at its core.
-The first part is the 4 privacy data types that Fides defines:

-The 4 data privacy types are as follows:
+Fides rests on two fundamental concepts: Privacy parameters and privacy resources.
+There are four privacy parameters:

-- Data Category - _What_ kind of data is it?
+- Data Category - What kind of data is it?
-- Data Use - _Why_ is it being used?
+- Data Use - How is it being used?
+In widely broadcast marketing collateral?
+On a login screen?
+In a preferences panel that
-- Data Subject - _Whose_ data is it?
+- Data Subject - What type of person does the data belong to?
+A customer?
+An anonymous
-- Data Qualifier - _How_ is the data being protected?
+- Data Qualifier - How sensitive is the data that's being protected?

-With these privacy data types defined, subsequent resources can now be defined within their scopes.
+With these privacy parameters defined, privacy resources can be defined within their scopes.
 Those subsequent resources comprise the second part of Fides, they are as follows:

 - Dataset - Tables and fields described as a combination of Data Categories and Data Qualifiers
 - System - Defined as a list of declarations comprising all 4 privacy data types